Chile loses FIFA appeal in World Cup case with Ecuador | Sports-Games

 However, Chile's legal challenge can continue.

-The Chilean soccer federation can now appeal against FIFA's verdict to CAS in Lausanne, Switzerland.
+The Chilean soccer federation will appeal against FIFA's verdict to CAS in Lausanne, Switzerland.
 Sport's highest court can organize an urgent hearing and ruling in the nine weeks left until the World Cup starts.

-Chile claimed to have evidence proving Castillo is Colombian and should never have played for Ecuador.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)